opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 GET _template/daily*
 ```

-To check if a particular template exists:
+To check if a specific template exists:

 ```json
 HEAD _template/<name>